 Community batteries solve this problem.
 They soak up any excess solar power and smooth the flow, improving power reliability and quality to customers.

 It’s a win-win for customers and the grid.
-One of the benefits is that it provides opportunities for residents to trial innovative storage solutions, such as a PowerBank battery This virtual storage option allows households to feed their excess solar energy into the battery, then draw the energy back to power their homes during peak times.
+One of the benefits is that it provides opportunities for residents to trial innovative storage solutions, such as the PowerBank - a virtual solar storage option.
+Participating households feed their excess solar energy into the battery, then draw the energy back to power their homes during peak times.

 Some of the benefits of community batteries include:

-With more community batteries being rolled out across Perth metro and regional WA, where the next community battery be located?
+We have rolled out batteries across Perth metro and regional WA.
+So where will the next one be located?

 Well, that’s a good question.